lwsjs/local-web-server/README.md

 }
 ```

+#### Conditional Response

-To define a **conditional response**, set a `request` object on the mock definition.
+To define a conditional response, set a `request` object on the mock definition.
 The `request` value acts as a query - the response defined will only be returned if each property of the `request` query matches.
 For example, return an XML response *only* if the request headers include `accept: application/xml`, else return 404 Not Found.

 ```json
 {